Skip to main content

 This section allows you to add additional questions or information for both you and your customer by creating a group of options.
 For example "Print all parts in the same orientation?" with options for your customers "Yes, No, Don't Mind"

-These can be controlled with the icons to the right of the post production type.
-You can duplicate, delete and turn the option on/off.
-Clicking the drop down arrow will show the parameters for the selected post process.
+These can be controlled with the icons to the right of the post-production type.
+You can duplicate, delete, and turn the option on/off.
+Clicking the drop-down arrow will show the parameters for the selected post process.

 Title